Lord Buckley: Career

-By the mid-1930s, he was performing as emcee in Chicago at Leo Seltzer's dance marathons at the Chicago Coliseum, and worked his own club, Chez Buckley, on Western Avenue through the early 1940s.
+By the mid-1930s, he was performing as emcee in Chicago at Leo Seltzer's dance marathons at the Chicago Coliseum, In the late 1930s he worked for Al Capone, who described Buckley as "the only person who can make me laugh".
+Capone set up Buckley with his own club, Chez Buckley, on Western Avenue where he performed through the early 1940s.
 During World War II, Buckley performed extensively for armed services on USO tours, where he formed a lasting friendship with Ed Sullivan.

 In the 1950s, Buckley hit his stride with a combination of exaggeratedly aristocratic bearing and carefully enunciated rhythmic hipster slang.
 He was known for wearing a waxed mustache along with white tie and tails.
 He sometimes wore a pith helmet.
 Occasionally performing to music, he punctuated his monologues with scat singing and sound effects.
 His most significant tracks are retellings of historical or legendary events, like "My Own Railroad" and "The Nazz".
 The latter, first recorded in 1952, describes Jesus' working profession as "carpenter kitty."
 Other historical figures include Gandhi ("The Hip Gahn") and the Marquis de Sade ("The Bad-Rapping of the Marquis de Sade, the King of Bad Cats").
 He retold several classic documents such as the Gettysburg Address and a version of Edgar Allan Poe's "The Raven."
-In "Mark Antony's Funeral Oration", he recast Shakespeare's "Friends, Romans, countrymen, lend me your ears" as "Hipsters, flipsters and finger-poppin' daddies: knock me your lobes."
+In "Mark Antony's Funeral Oration", he recast Shakespeare's "Friends, Romans, countrymen, lend me your ears" as "Hipsters, flipsters, and finger-poppin' daddies: knock me your lobes."

-Reportedly, some of his comedic material was written for him by Hollywood "beatnik" Mel Welles.
+Reportedly, some of his comic material was written for him by Hollywood "beatnik" actor Mel Welles.

 Lord Buckley appeared on Groucho Marx's popular TV program You Bet Your Life in 1956.
 In 1959, he voiced the beatnik character Go Man Van Gogh in "Wildman of Wildsville", an episode of the Bob Clampett animated series Beany and Cecil.
 (The character reappeared in several episodes made after Buckley's death, when he was voiced by Scatman Crothers.)

 Buckley adopted his "hipsemantic" delivery from his peers Cab Calloway, Louis Armstrong, Redd Foxx, Pearl Mae Bailey, Count Basie, and Frank Sinatra, as well as Hipsters and the British aristocracy.

 Buckley enjoyed smoking marijuana.
 He wrote reports of his first experiences with LSD, under the supervision of Dr. Oscar Janiger, and of his trip in a United States Air Force jet.

 Personal life

-Lord Buckley claimed to have been married many times.
+Lord Buckley claimed to have been married six times.
 He had a son, Fred Buckley.
-His final marriage was to dancer Elizabeth Hanson, with whom he had daughter Laurie and son Richard.
+His final marriage was to dancer Elizabeth Hanson (whom he referred to in public as "Lady Buckley"), with whom he had a daughter Laurie (b.
+1951) and a son Richard (b.
+1952).